SeanDrum/antistasi-docs-preview/reference/intel-intelligence-gathering.md

 2. Use the "Decipher Intel" action
 3. Complete the decryption minigame:
    - You need to accumulate 500-1000 points
-   - Points accumulate at 25 per second (reduced by war tier: 25 - tierWar at tier 2+, 25 - tierWar × 2 at tier 4+)
+   - Points accumulate over time, but the rate slows down at higher war tiers
    - Random "action needed" events will pause progress until you interact
    - Progress is shown as a percentage to nearby players